Zimmi48/ceps/text/refactor_refman.md

   - Indexes
   - Bibliography

-The "Using Coq" part is expected to gain one or two new chapters about project management / proof engineering (including how to review a Coq formalization).
+We expect to add one or two new chapters about project management / proof engineering (including how to review a Coq formalization) in the part entitled "Using Coq".

-The "Core language" chapter corresponds to the language of the kernel (no elaboration) while the "Language extensions" chapter describes the elaboration process and what user gain with it (notations, implicits, type classes, canonical structures, unification, etc.).
-For this chapter, we will provide concrete examples that do not use any of the language extensions provided by extraction.
+The "Core language" chapter corresponds to the language of the kernel (no elaboration) while the "Language extensions" chapter describes the elaboration process and what users gain from it (notations, implicits, type classes, canonical structures, unification, etc.).
+For this chapter, we will provide concrete examples that do not use any of the language extensions provided by elaboration.
 To ensure this, we can rely on a specific flag such as the one being developed in [coq/coq#11646](https://github.com/coq/coq/pull/11646).

-Each of these new chapters will be split on multiple pages on specific topics such as the one mentioned above for the "Language extensions" chapter, or such as "Terms", "Typing", "Conversion", "Inductive types", "Modules", etc. for the "Core language" chapter.
+Each of these new chapters will be split into multiple pages on specific topics such as the one mentioned above for the "Language extensions" chapter, or such as "Terms", "Typing", "Conversion", "Inductive types", "Modules", etc. for the "Core language" chapter.

-The CIC chapter disappears and its content is spread out in the corresponding sections, next to more practice-oriented and example-based documentation.
+The CIC chapter disappears and its content is spread among related sections, next to more task-oriented and example-based documentation.

 # Process